BIO / MEDIA INFORMATION

 It’s true that his schedule and work ethics led to Johnny’s being called “The Hardest Working Guy in Show Business”.
 Wayne Chaney, stage manager for LITTLE RICHARD, says “When I call Johnny, I don’t have to worry.
 He just says when & where do you need me”.

-The early to mid 1980’s placed Johnny Collier into the professional realm when he started singing with THE HANK WILLIAMS, JR. BAND as they needed a front man to replace Hank while he recouped from touring.
+The early years placed Johnny Collier into the professional realm when he started singing with THE HANK WILLIAMS, JR. BAND as they needed a front man to replace Hank while he recouped from touring.

 1995 found Johnny backing Nashville artist’s like TIM HILLIARD and being asked to do a tour in Japan.